symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

     ``GenericInitializer`` and maps the document class to it.
 The minor disadvantage then is that there are two places where initialization choices take place - do whatever you prefer.

-As noted earlier, currently when data fixtures are loaded they will erase the workspace, including the paths created by the initializers.
-This means that each time you load your data fixtures you must also reinitialize the repository.

 .. note::